Maddious/RiTA-DiscordBot/README.md

 1. You have an already up and running C-3P0 Bot.
 2. You are using Heroku to run the old version.
 3. Make sure you do not disable, reset or delete your database (preferably Postgres from Heroku)
+4. You have already completed a Pull Request from the master Branch of ZyC0R3/Rita to your master branch.

 #### 2. Migrate
-* Go to Heroku and click your app of C-3PO, once you have direct yourself to the deploy section.
-Once at the deploy section fork this project ( https://github.com/ZyC0R3/RitaBot ) and name it whatever you like.
-* Go back to the deploy section in Heroku and scroll down until you see the current fork your C-3PO bot is running off of, next to it there should be a button saying "Disconnect" click that and then click search on repositories.
+* Go to Heroku and click your app of C-3PO, and locate the **Deploy** section.
+Scroll down until you see the current fork your C-3PO bot is running off of, next to it there should be a button saying **Disconnect**
-* Click your fork of this project and wait for it to load.
-Once that is completed you need to deploy the 'Master' version of the bot.
+* Next click search on repositories and select your fork of this project and wait for it to load.
+Once that is completed you need to **Deploy** the 'Master' Branch/Version of the bot.
 * Wait for it to finish deploying and you should be good to go.
 Turn on your worker dyno (if it was not already) and make sure your DISCORD_TOKEN is connected in the variables section in Settings.
 All data from your previous C-3PO bot should be saved in the database of Postgres as long as you do not delete it and will connect to all the previous channel translation connections.
 Happy Translating!